11 Top Reasons to Visit Istanbul Turkey to Enjoy this Gateway to Asia City

 Istanbul is Very Popular

 Istanbul is the world’s fifth most popular tourist destination.
-As a result it is a great travel destination.
+As a result, it is a great travel destination.
 It is a city of fantastic history, culture and beauty.
 Formerly it was known as Byzantium and Constantinople.
 Istanbul is the most populous city in Turkey.
 You’re in good company when you visit Istanbul turkey.

 A Few Statistics

 Istanbul is the largest city in Turkey.
 It constitutes the country’s economic, cultural, and historical heart.
 It has a population of 13.9 million and the city forms one of the largest urban agglomerations in Europe.
 Istanbul is among the largest cities in the world by population within city limits.
-The city has a huge area of 5,343 square kilometers (2,063 sq. mi).
+The city has a huge area of 5,343 square kilometres (2,063 sq. mi).
 Hence due to its huge size, it has a population density of only 2,593/km2 (6,720/sq. mi).

 Istanbul is a transcontinental city, straddling the Bosphorus.
 The Bosporus or Bosphorus is a narrow, natural strait.
 The strait is an internationally significant waterway located in northwestern Turkey.
 It is also known as the Istanbul Strait.
 Located between the Sea of Marmara and the Black Sea its commercial and historical center lives in Europe.
 A third of Istanbul’s population lives in Asia.